mkmiller6/Asmbly_Workspace_Neon_Addon/README.md

 This Google Workspace add-on allows users within the Asmbly domain to perform common tasks within Neon and Openpath without needing to leave Gmail.
 The goal is to reduce context switching and thus speedup routine tasks.

-Actions withtin the add-on are split into contextual and non-contextual categories.
+Actions within the add-on are split into contextual and non-contextual categories.
 Contextual actions are available when the user has an email open.
 The add-on will determine the Neon/OP account based on the email address of the open email.
 Non-contextual actions are available without any emails open.